 The Robert L. Dixon Award was established in memory of Robert L. Dixon (SOT President 1982–1983) as a tribute to his dedication to the field of toxicology and student training.

-Administered by IUTOX, travel awards are offered to individuals from developing countries to allow them to attend the SOT Annual Meetings.
-Applications for the 2019 SOT/SOT Endowment Fund/IUTOX Travel Award must be received no later than October 9, 2018.
-If you are either a previous IUTOX/SOT/SOT Endowment Fund Travel Award winner or an ICT, CTDC or risk assessment course travel award winner for the years 2014, 2015, 2016, 2017 or 2018, you are NOT eligible to apply for the IUTOX/SOT/SOT Endowment Fund Travel Award.
-Awardees will be notified in November 2018 and awards will be issued at the 2019 SOT Annual Meeting.
+Administered by IUTOX, travel awards are offered to individuals from countries where toxicology is underrepresented to allow them to attend the SOT Annual Meetings.
+Applications for the 2020 IUTOX/SOT/SOT Endowment Fund Travel Award must be received no later than October 9, 2019.
+If you are either a previous IUTOX/SOT/SOT Endowment Fund Travel Award winner or an ICT, CTDC or risk assessment course travel award winner for the years 2015, 2016, 2017, 2018, or 2019 you are NOT eligible to apply.
+Awardees will be notified in November 2019 and awards will be issued at the 2020 SOT Annual Meeting.

 Toxicologists who are in Developing Countries may apply for the Global Senior Scholar Exchange Program.
 SOT sponsors specific collaborations between selected mid-career to senior Scholars from academic institutions in developing countries and SOT Member Hosts from established academic, government, and industry toxicology programs worldwide.
 The Scholar will attend the 2018 Annual Meeting to present work and establish scientific networks and then spend up to four weeks at the Host’s institution.
 The goal is to improve toxicology education and training at the Scholar’s university.
 Hosts are recruited after selection of the Scholars to match toxicology interests.
 Scholar applications are due June 15.
 The host application deadline will be September 15.